 Your Collection Schedule

-This week, put out bin #2 (paper and cardboard) along with household waste bin #1.
+This week, put out Bin #3 (plastic, metal and non-glass drink containers) along with household waste bin #1.

 Wood Buffalo municipal curbside recycling and waste collection is proving a very effective way of diverting many tonnes of material from the landfill.